(Amazon UK link) |

 Still, I always said I would like to read the final book when it came out.
 It was eventually published earlier this year, and some friends bought a copy which they lent to our family a few weeks ago.

 Had I missed out by not reading the last few in the series?
 No. That was clear immediately.
 The book opens with a brief 'who's who'; I recognised the names of some characters, learned that others had died, and also discovered that there were several new ones.
-Throughout the book I had to keep referring back to this initial section since none of the characters made any impact on me - other than the one or two who I recognised as having been included in the entire series.
+Throughout the book I had to keep referring back to this initial section since none of the characters made any impact on me - other than the one or two whom I recognised as having been included in the entire series.

 There is also a brief synopsis of the previous book, which apparently wasn't too different from whichever one I last read.
-The Tribulation is intended to be a time of - well, tribulation.
+The tribulation period is intended to be a time of - well, tribulation.
 Violence, battles, executions, betrayal... you name it.
 There are many possible interpretations of the book of Revelation, and the authors of this series have taken a fairly unpleasantly literal one.
 However as they didn't succeed in creating any characters that I cared about, even the worst of the violent descriptions rather rolled off me.

-With 'The Glorious Appearing' being the last of the books, I knew it was going to include the final day of the Tribulation when Jesus appears in the clouds to claim his people - the 'Remnant' who were not Christians at the rapture, but who became believers and struggled to overcome all odds to stay alive until the last day.
+With 'The glorious appearing' being the last of the books, I knew it was going to include the final day of the tribulation when Jesus appears in the clouds to claim his people - the 'remnant' who were not Christians at the rapture, but who became believers and struggled to overcome all odds to stay alive until the last day.

-The book does indeed open on the final day of the Tribulation, as calculated by one or two Biblical scholars amongst the Remnant.
+The book does indeed open on the final day of the tribulation, as calculated by one or two biblical scholars amongst the remnant.
 Wars are still going on, and the still-living Jewish people - whether or not they have become Christians - are safely in a divinely protected camp.
 Various other Christians are either in safe houses or out in action; some of them are seriously wounded or even recently dead.
 The enemy forces, headed by the evil Nicolae Carpathia, are determined to get rid of all who do not accept Nicolae as a god.

 I'm a Christian myself, but I found myself skimming (even skipping) these passages which said nothing new - either to me, or to anyone who had read any of the previous books.
 It seems to me that if somebody wasn't convinced by the dramatic events and messages of the first book, they certainly wouldn't be by the twelfth in the series.